Azure/terraform-azure-modules/Contribute.md

 # Contributing to Terraform Verified Modules
-We accept pull requests created by not only Microsoft employees but the wider developer community for now.
+We accept pull requests created by not only Microsoft employees but the wider developer community.
 The following instructions will help you with the development of Azure Terraform verified modules.
 Please follow it step by step.

-## Prerequisite
-Install the 1ES ([One Engineering Service](https://github.com/apps/1es-resource-management/Resource)) Management GitHub APP

 ## Creating a New Verified Module
 ### Create Your own GitHub Repository of Your Module